shieldon-io/document-translations/en/guide/slim.md

 # Slim

 Slim framework is one of my favorites.
-Since Slim is a mirco framework, implementing Shieldon Firewall is easy as well.
+Since Slim is a micro framework, implementing Shieldon Firewall is easy as well.
 Without further ado, let's get started.

 ![Firewall in Slim Framework](https://shieldon.io/images/home/slim-framework-firewall.png)